eastgenomics/clinvar_submissions/README.md

 # clinvar submissions process

-> [!WARNING]
-> Shire is a live database, so be careful when running!

 ## What does this script do?
-This script searches a given folder for an Excel variant workbook, extracts those variants and adds to the Shire database in the dbo.INCA table.
-It then checks all the variants in the dbo.INCA table for an Interpreted status of 'yes' and submits those that have been interpreted to ClinVar.
+This script searches a given folder for an Excel variant workbook, extracts those variants and adds to the INCA table.
+It then checks all the variants in the INCA table for an Interpreted status of 'yes' and submits those that have been interpreted to ClinVar.

 # Process map